Monterey Bay, California

 Dear Project Developer,

-Here is a synopsis for 2024 of In3’s offer to fund middle-market projects or portfolios totaling $25 million or more ($50m+ preferred), located almost anywhere, in any sector at any stage of readiness:
+Here is a synopsis of In3’s unique structure for funding middle-market projects or portfolios totaling $25 million or more ($50m+ preferred), with fewer restrictions than the traditional route.

 We finance projects at these advantageous terms: